Hudson County Park System: Laurel Hill

 Laurel Hill (40.759204°N 74.086819°W), better known as Snake Hill, is the newest county park, along the Hackensack River southwest of Secaucus Junction in Secaucus and is part of the New Jersey Meadowlands.
 Visible from the eastern spur of the New Jersey Turnpike, the rock rises 150 ft from the surrounding Meadowlands.
 It comprises 104.5 acres with potential 100 adjacent acres for expansion.

 Lincoln Park

 Lincoln Park (40.724640°N 74.080939°W), started in 1905, is in the Bergen Section of Jersey City, New Jersey.
 The eastern part of the park has an area of 150.4 acre.
 Its main entrance is adorned with Lincoln the Mystic.

 Lincoln Park West—Skyway Golf Course

 Lincoln Park West comprises 123 acres.
 The Skyway Golf Course is the only public golf facility in the county.
-The nine-hole course is along the Hackensack River west of New Jersey Route 440 between Communipaw and Duncan Avenues.
+The nine-hole course is along the Hackensack River west of U.S. Route 1/9 Truck between Communipaw and Duncan Avenues.
 The 55 acre course was created on a larger site and raised the about 1.2 million cubic yards of soil to an average 25 feet with hills as high as 45 feet.
 It opened in June 2015.
 Its name is inspired by the Pulaski Skyway.
+A connection to Skyway Park is planned.